mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element style="color:blue" -->

 - The Radio Conversation process is built into the form workflow
-- Operators iterate the process from top of screen
+- Operators progress from top of screen downwards
-- Delivered by Django Admin's "interface-for-free."
+- Again, this was initially delivered for free by Django's Admin

 ---
 <!-- .slide: data-timing="1" -->